The rumors are true. The Pizza Cat is real.

 “Really?”
 He’d question, because Henrys can be quizzical like that.

 “Yes, really,” I’d repeat then go on to explain.
-“Henry, If paradise was ever really found, it would be discovered to be made of Pizza Cats.”
+“Henry, If paradise were ever proven to exist, it would be discovered to be made of Pizza Cats.”

 “Well, who knew?”
 He’d cut in but I’d continue without delay.